Student-centric advice and objective recommendations

 Pay off the debt

 The final way to stop student loan wage garnishment is to pay the debt in full.
 Of course, if it was that simple to pay off the debt, your loans probably wouldn’t be in default.
 However, for example, you could be the recipient of a cash windfall that could be used to pay the defaulted loans.
+You could also try applying for grants that help borrowers pay off their student loans.

 If you’re at risk of falling too far behind on your federal student loan payments, the Department of Education may garnish your wages from each paycheck.
 You should do everything in your power to prevent that from happening before it starts.
 Cut any unnecessary expenses in order to right your financial situation.